 Suddenly, we realized the value of missionary training!
 Before going into the spiritual battle, we were to learn all we could while taking our time to listen to the voice of the Spirit guiding and teaching us.

 We had not been full-time on the field for very long when we found out that that we were not the only Spirit-filled Christians who don’t always hear the guidance of the Spirit in the busy daily life of missions.
 We could soon spot the missionaries who had not had any cross-cultural missionary training.
 Sadly very seldom did they last more than a year or two on the mission field.
 And they all loved Jesus dearly!

 The work of the Holy Spirit and Missionary Training working together

-Here’s how we explain this situation in Didasko Academy’s “Discipling the Nations” course.
+Here’s how we explain this situation in Didasko Academy’s “Missions 101” course.
 Think of your ministry as a sailboat.
 It has to move to be effective in reaching the lost.

 Think of the Holy Spirit as the wind.
 Without the wind, we can do nothing!
 If the wind is blowing, but we didn’t know how to rig the sails properly, the sails would flap in the wind and even though the boat would move, it would move slowly.

 With proper cross-cultural missionary training, we would know how to rig the sails well.
 Then the wind of the Holy Spirit would blow into our sails, and our ministry would really take off!